Santander to boost capital and cut dividends in Botin shake-up

 The capital increase through an accelerated share placing surprised some investors and is the latest sign that Botin is stamping her mark on the bank after taking over from her late father, Emilio, who ran Santander for 28 years until his death last September.

+But analysts have long questioned whether the Madrid-based parent bank should beef up its finances.

-Santander passed a health check of European banks last year, but its capital strength was weaker than peers including BBVA (BBVA.MC) and BNP Paribas (BNPP.PA) under a recession scenario used for the European Banking Authority's estimates.
+It passed a health check of European banks last year, but its capital strength was weaker than peers including BBVA (BBVA.MC) and BNP Paribas (BNPP.PA).
+However, it fared better than others, including Deutsche Bank (DBKGn.DE), under a recession scenario used for the European Banking Authority's estimates.

 Santander is considered systemically important to global banking, which means that it has to hold extra capital because of the damage its collapse could cause to markets.